A Power Analysis for Model-X Knockoffs with $\ell_{p}$-Regularized Statistics: Introduction

 respectively, with the convention $0/0\equiv 0$.
-A good test is one for which TPP is large and FDP is small, meaning that the test is able to separate nonnulls from nulls.
+A good testing procedure is one for which TPP is large and FDP is small, meaning that the test is able to separate nonnulls from nulls.
 We will later be concerned with the concrete problem of controlling the {\it false discovery rate},

 below a prespecified level, and we say that a test is {\it valid at level $q$} if $\fdr\leq q$ for all $\beta$.
-Before proceeding we note that, per definition, any variable selection procedure is a legitimate test and vice versa, and we will use the two terms interchangeably.
+Note that, per definition, any variable selection procedure qualifies as a testing procedure and vice versa, and we will use the two terms interchangeably.